Blank blank WWII Vehicle and Gun Database

 General Information

-The 7.62cm Pak 36(r) Gw II(A,B,C,F) was designed in 1941, manufactured by Alkett and Wegmann based on the existing fully tracked PzKpfw II and was in use from 1942 to 1945.
+The 7.62cm Pak 36(r) Gw II(A,B,C,F) was a Self Propelled Anti Tank vehicle designed in 1941, manufactured by Alkett and Wegmann, it was based on the fully tracked PzKpfw II chassis and was in use from 1942 to 1945.
+It was commonly called a Marder II.

 The vehicle was powered by Maybach 'HL62TRM' petrol powerplant producing 140 HP which could drive the vehicle on roads at up to 25 mph with a range of about 125 miles before refuelling.
 Its cross country performance was good providing a max speed of about 12 mph and a range of about 50 miles.

 It was armed with 1 light machine gun.
-Its main armament consisted of a 7.5cm Pak 40 L/46 which could penetrate 140 mm of flat plate at 200 metres Its main armament consisted and a 7.62cm Pak 36(r) L/51 which could penetrate 143 mm of flat plate at 200 metres.
+Its main armament consisted of a 7.62cm Pak 36(r) L/51 weighing 6.030 kg and with a maximum range of 9,000 metres.

 Armour Details